tinode/webapp/README.md

 ## Missing functionality

-* Cannot manage group members.
+* Cannot manage members of group chats.
-* Editing chat parameters is incomplete and buggy.
 * Cannot send images or other media.
 * No typing indicators.
-* No indicators of chat status (muted, blocked, etc.).
+* No indication of chat status (muted, blocked, etc.).
 * Long polling as a wire transport does not work.
 * Browser push notifications are missing.
 * No encryption.
+* Editing chat parameters is incomplete.

 ## Responsive design